 How often is the Energy Score updated?

-The Labs2Zero Energy Score algorithm is currently a pilot version that will be updated and re-released as Version 1 of the Labs2Zero Energy Score in 2024.
+The Labs2Zero Energy Score algorithm is currently a pilot version that is planned to be updated and re-released as Version 1 of the Labs2Zero Energy Score in late 2024.
 The need for future algorithm updates will be evaluated periodically, and any updates will be communicated to LBT users.
-Lawrence Berkeley National Laboratory (LBNL) reviews and updates the LBT peer group database on a quarterly basis.
-User data entered into the tool by early 2024 will inform the next iteration of the score, so please consider providing data!
+Between score updates the score algorithm is static, i.e. your score will not change outside of these updates.

 Is the dataset that the score is based on representative of the full spectrum of laboratories?